 I love love love these hiking pants.
 They fit me so well.
 I feel comfortable and have a full range of motion just as I do in leggings.

-The short version and the ankle synch make these the perfect length for me (or for anyone who is under 5’4 as well).
+The short version and the ankle cinch make these the perfect length for me (or for anyone who is under 5’4 as well).
 I love that they are mid-rise, personally.

 These are high on my list of the best hiking pants for women.